soumiknafiulferdous/Online-Medicine-Shop/README.md

 15. This project ensures the security of admin access by providing a separate login to the admin panel.

-16. The medicine can be arranged according to the category.
+16. The medicine can be arranged according to different categories.

 17. Customer can search the medicine according to medicine name and medicine type.